retrokid/retrokid.github.io/menubartimer-support-help.md

 - App will remember Mode menu changes.
 If you quit and open the app it will start with your last configuration.

-- If app starts to act weird after an update.
-I suggest you to delete all your settings and reinstall app.

 -----------------------------

 ### To reach me please use one of the choices below: